vivilink/sycamore/README.md

 *Build environment from file*

-The list of packages installed in my conda environment used to produce all results can be found here in this file: ARGWAS-package-list.txt.
+The list of packages installed in my conda environment used to produce all results can be found here in this file: sycamore-package-list.txt.
 It should thus be possible to recreate my environment with the following command:

     conda create -n myenv --file ARGWAS-package-list.txt